awakenedhaki/masterR/playground/toy_data/README.md

 ### Histograms

-Numerical data can be displayed as a histogram, which represents the frequency of a range of values.
+A histogram communicates the frequency of numeric data via rectangular bars, also known as *bins*.
+Each bin is of equal width.
 You can think of a histogram as plotting one dimensional data, since you are only plotting a single variable on the x-axis.

-A histogram communicated the frequency of our data via rectangular bars, also known as *bins*.
-Each bin is of equal width.

 The main benefit of a histogram is that it allows you to see how your data is distributed.